LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_05_Troubleshoot_Authentication.md

     ![M365 sign-on prompt](/Images/M365_signon.png)

-13. In the Microsoft 365 sign-on prompt, enter the password for Allan which will be the same as your tenant password (used to sign into **MOD Administrator**) and then select **OK**.
+13. In the Microsoft 365 sign-on prompt, enter the password for Allan, which will be the same as your tenant password (used to sign into **MOD Administrator**) and then select **OK**.

 14. On the **stay signed in to all your apps** prompt, select **No, sign in to this app only**.

 15. on the **Account successfully added** prompt, select **Done**.

-16. Once Outlook opens up to Allan's mailbox, verify that the account is connected to Exchange at the bottom right-hand corner of the screen which should display **Connected to: Microsoft Exchange**
+16. Once Outlook opens up to Allan's mailbox, verify that the account is connected to Exchange at the bottom right-hand corner of the screen, which should display **Connected to: Microsoft Exchange**

     **Note**: It may take between 30-60 second before Outlook fully opens.